boynet/Influxdb-js-client/README.md

  - key - string the measurement name
  - fields -object { alert=true,reason="value above maximum threshold"2}
  - tags - null|object { url : "/index", user_id : 1234 }
- - the time in which the data happend (if you use custom time than dont forget to add the precision to influxdb constructor
+ - time - the time in which the data happend (if you use custom time than dont forget to add the precision to influxdb constructor)

 #Security
 always use this libary with [Authentication and Authorization](https://docs.influxdata.com/influxdb/v0.13/administration/authentication_and_authorization/) .